tamunoWoks/fantasy_premier_league_insights/report.md

-## Sunshine Fantasy Premier League Season 1 Report
+## SUNSHINE 2024/2025 FANTASY PREMIER LEAGUE REPORT
-### How many Gameweeks were active in total?
+### 1. How many Gameweeks were active in total?
    **= 38.**
 ---
-### How many Gameweeks did participants stake?
+### 2. How many Gameweeks did participants stake?
    **= 35.**
 ---
-### How much was shared among winners throughout entire season?
+### 3. How much was shared among winners throughout entire season?
    **= N193,000.**
 ---
-### What is the Average number of weekly stakers?
+### 4. What is the Average number of weekly stakers?
    **= 6.**
 ---
-### How many teams won the weekly prize?
+### 5. How many teams won the weekly prize?
   **= 9.**
 ---
-### Which teams won the weekly prize, and how many weeks did each win:
+### 6. Which teams won the weekly prize, and how many weeks did each win:

 | Rank | Team          | Winning weeks |
 |:------|:---------------|:---------------|